Laboratory analysis of cosmetic PFAS

 Several studies highlight the dangers of PFAS:

-- An analysis of 231 cosmetic products by the Green Science Policy Institute (2021) found that nearly 50% of the mascaras, lipsticks, and foundations tested contained PFAS, often undeclared in ingredient lists.
+• An analysis of 231 cosmetic products by the Green Science Policy Institute (2021) revealed that nearly 50% of the mascaras, lipsticks and foundations tested contained PFAS, often not declared in the ingredient lists.

-- A study conducted by Public Health France (2019) demonstrated that 100% of blood samples from pregnant women contained traces of PFAS, confirming their ubiquity and bioaccumulation.
+• A study conducted by Public Health France (2019) demonstrated that 100% of blood samples from pregnant women contained traces of PFAS, confirming their omnipresence and bioaccumulation.

-- Research published in 2024 in Environment International found that PFAS can cross the skin barrier, increasing the risk of direct exposure through cosmetics.
+• A 2024 study published in Environment International revealed that PFAS can cross the skin barrier, increasing the risks of direct exposure via cosmetics.

 Combined effects: the cocktail effect

-Exposure to cosmetic PFAS isn't limited to a single source.
+Exposure to cosmetic PFAS is not limited to a single source.
 They often interact with other environmental contaminants, amplifying their harmful effects.
-This phenomenon, known as the "cocktail effect," poses an even greater threat to human and environmental health.
+This phenomenon, known as the "cocktail effect," represents an even greater threat to human and environmental health.

 4. Global and local regulations on PFAS